stevetodman/chd/CONTRIBUTING.md

 4. Run the relevant tests and linters locally before submitting your pull request.
 Please include the commands you ran in the PR description using the [template](.github/PULL_REQUEST_TEMPLATE.md).
 5. Push your branch and open a draft PR if you want early feedback before the work is complete.

+## Authoring new QBank content

+- Use the [QBank Content Authoring Guide](docs/qbank/content-authoring.md) for a deep dive into JSON fields, media bundles, and validation commands.
+- Store new questions in `chd-qbank/data/templates/questions.full.template.json`.
+Keep Markdown concise, include `alt_text` for every media asset, and ensure each `slug` is unique.
+- Run `npm run seed:full` to sync the templates with Supabase and `npm run verify:seed` to confirm there are no drifts between the database and source control before requesting review.
+- When introducing murmur or chest X-ray drills, update the corresponding seed arrays in `chd-qbank/scripts/seed/seedData.ts` and test them in the UI (`npm run dev`).

 ## Pull Requests
 - Keep pull requests focused on a single topic.
 Large or unrelated changes should be split into multiple PRs.
 - Ensure that CI passes before requesting a review.